New Zoning By-law

 ADDITIONAL INFORMATION

 Check out the folders in the New Zoning By-law Documents tab on the right side of this page for more information on previous drafts of the new Zoning By-law and prior Council reports, previous consultation events and supporting materials, and classroom resources for teachers and students.
+Additional information can be found in the article posts below.

 Please note that Zoning By-law 2008-250 remains in effect.
 The Final Draft, Draft 3, of the proposed text and new Zoning By-law Map are to be considered by the Joint Planning and Housing and Agricultural and Rural Affairs Committee, and City Council.